 Save time, money, and frustration by hiring a solution provider

-Bringing a solution provider onboard at the beginning of your ERP implementation can increase your chances of success and help you avoid common pitfalls and mistakes.
+Bringing a solution provider on board at the beginning of your ERP implementation can increase your chances of success and help you avoid common pitfalls and mistakes.
 Solution providers manage the purchase, deployment, and initial configuration of ERP solutions, and many of them specialise in specific products.
-For example, Microsoft certified partners specialise in Microsoft products and have certified skill in deploying Microsoft solutions.
+For example, Microsoft certified partners specialise in Microsoft products and have certified skills in deploying Microsoft solutions.
 This means they bring proven competency and experience to implementations.